If you’re even remotely familiar with the coaching business, then you’ve probably seen a little buzzword floating around in the blogosphere: niche.

 As books and podcasts can only get someone so far, personal development coaches are quickly becoming some of the most popular coaches in the world!

-The hustle mentality isn’t new, but clients often feel unable to move forward with their personal development goals.
-Most life coaches will have felt ‘stuck’ at one point or another, making personal development coaching such a popular type of life coaching.
+The hustle mentality isn’t new, but clients often cannot move forward with their personal development goals.
+Most life coaches will have felt ‘stuck’ at one point or another, which is why personal development coaching is such a popular type of life coaching.

 We’ve all been in a rut, but you’ll be pleased to know that your own experience will actually give you great credibility as a personal development coach.
 If you want to help your clients make those lemons into lemonade, then this is a great niche to focus on!